-At Alton Infant School Infant School, wellbeing is a key part of daily life in the school and is promoted by our rights respecting vision and our values where all are accepted and included.
+At Alton Infant School Infant School, positive relationships, health and wellbeing are a key part of daily life in the school and are promoted by our rights respecting vision, our curriculum and our values where all are accepted and included.
 Through high levels of care and compassion, we aim to provide an education within which children flourish and thrive academically, emotionally and socially.
 Our vision is for teaching and learning to be an enjoyable, engaging and memorable experience so that children become happy, confident and creative learners.
 We believe that each child is unique and we aspire to unlock each child's individual gifts and talents.